Firing at Delhi's Tis Hazari court, no injuries reported | Law-Order

 - India

-A firing incident was reported in the Tis Hazari court premises here on Wednesday, police said, adding that two groups of lawyers were allegedly involved in opening fire.
+A firing incident was reported in the Tis Hazari court premises here on Wednesday but no one was injured, police said.

+According to the police, a PCR call was received at around 1.22 pm regarding the firing incident at the court premises.

+It was alleged that an official of the Delhi Bar Association opened fire at the supporters of another member of the association, they said.

+A video of the incident that surfaced on social media shows a person firing in the air while some people are seen throwing stones and wooden planks.

+The two groups, most of whom donning white shirts, were carrying sticks and also hurling abuses at each other.

+In another video, bullet shells could be seen on the spot where shots were fired.

-Deputy Commissioner of Police (North) Sagar Singh Kalsi said, ''A firing incident took place around 1.35 pm on Wednesday in the Tis Hazari court.
+Deputy Commissioner of Police (North) Sagar Singh Kalsi said, ''A firing incident took place on Wednesday in the Tis Hazari court.
 When police reached the spot, it was learned that two different groups of lawyers, including office bearers, had allegedly shot in the air and no one was injured.''
-In a video of the incident being circulated on social media, a person can be seen firing in the air, while others are throwing stones and wooden planks.

-The two groups, mostly in white shirts, were carrying sticks and also hurled abuses at each other.

-In another video, bullet shells could be seen on the spot where shots were fired.

-The situation is now normal and legal action is being initiated.
-Joint Commissioner of Police (central range) Parmaditya also reached the spot, police said.

-''An incident of firing took place in Tis Hazari Court.
+The situation is normal and legal action is being initiated, police said, adding Joint Commissioner of Police (central range) Parmaditya took stock of the situation at the spot. ''An incident of firing took place in Tis Hazari Court.
 We have recovered five empty rounds.
-The firing took place between two factions of lawyers.
-The Forensic Science Laboratory team is at the spot, and a thorough investigation would be conducted,'' Parmaditya said.
+The Forensic Science Laboratory team is at the spot, and a thorough investigation would be conducted,'' Parmaditya said earlier.

 Another officer said the initial investigation suggested that the incident took place over personal enmity between the office bearers of the Delhi Bar Association.

 Teams are investigating and police are trying to identify the people, but no one has been detained till now.
-It is not known whether the arms were licensed or not, they added.
+It is not known whether the firearm were licensed or not, police said.

-Taking swift action, the Bar Council of Delhi on Wednesday suspended advocate Manish Sharma's license to practice law with immediate effect for his alleged involvement in the broad-daylight firing incident in a lawyers' chamber block of the court.
+Taking swift action in the matter, the Bar Council of Delhi (BCD) on Wednesday suspended advocate Manish Sharma's license to practice law with immediate effect for his alleged involvement in the broad-daylight firing incident in a lawyers' chamber block of the court.

 The license to practice as an advocate of Sharma, a senior vice-president of the Delhi Bar Association of the Tis Hazari courts here, was suspended with immediate effect, the BCD said.